TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

 \subsection{Methodology}

 \paragraph{\textbf{Generating Stories}.}

 To generate stories shown to participants during the focus groups and surveys, the research team curated a short list of four topics concerning \textit{festivals}, \textit{wedding}, \textit{childhood days}, and \textit{daily lives}.
 These topics cover aspects that vary socioculturally in India.
 For example, people celebrate different festivals across India, and the nature of celebration also varies considerably across cultures.
 Similarly, wedding rituals and daily lives can vary greatly based on region, religion, and other aspects of one's cultural identity.
 To generate stories from an LLM, we created a prompt template that instructed an LLM to write a story about the given topic for a person with a specific cultural identity.
-For example, for someone from Chennai, the prompt would state: \emph{``Write a story about the childhood days of a person born and brought up in Chennai, India.''} \reviewerchanges{In line with prior work \cite{bhatt_extrinsic_2024}, we intentionally used simple prompts to avoid additional confounding factors and focus our evaluation on cultural alignment in narratives rather than on the model's ability to generate complex plots.} For the focus groups and individual surveys, all stories were generated by GPT-4.
-We note that the findings of this part of the study are not a (quantitative) commentary on GPT-4's ability to represent culture.
+For example, for someone from Chennai, the prompt would state: \emph{``Write a story about the childhood days of a person born and brought up in Chennai, India.''} For the focus groups and individual surveys, all stories were generated by GPT-4.
+We note that the findings of this part of the study are not a quantitative commentary on GPT-4's ability to represent culture.